 As part of the 'Safe Accommodation' duty, Tier One Local Authorities are required to undertake an annual Needs Assessment to determine the level of demand for accommodation and Domestic Abuse support needs within their local area.
 The Safe Accommodation aspects of this strategy will be reviewed annually throughout its duration in light of this.
 Data for our needs assessment had been gathered from across Council Services, Greater Manchester Police and external supporting organisations along with Opensource population & demographic data as well as subject matter expertise from both internal council services and external.
 Due to gaps in data across all sources used, statistics and figures across all data sets cannot be deemed to be 100% accurate.
 Below are some key findings from this assessment.

 - Domestic Abuse is prevalent across the Borough with rates comparable to the highest in the country.
-Lockdown restrictions are a possible reason for the increase in Risk levels of DA in the Borough. - Domestic abuse Victims in Wigan, are most likely to be Single predominantly white females, aged 25-34, unemployed or in low-income households. - DA is disproportionately impacting residents in Housing Management Areas (HMA's), with 44.57% of the Victim and DA crime location data took place within a Council Housing Management Area (HMA).
+Lockdown restrictions are a possible reason for the increase in Risk levels of DA in the Borough. - Domestic abuse Victims in Wigan, are most likely to be Single predominantly White Females, aged 25-34, unemployed or in low-income households.
+The age group of children most affected by DA and requiring support from Children's Social Care are those aged 0-5. - DA is disproportionately impacting residents in Housing Management Areas (HMA's), with 44.57% of the Victim and DA crime location data took place within a Council Housing Management Area (HMA).

-- There are two types of safe accommodation available to DA victims in the Borough, Refuge, and dispersed accommodation.
-A new offer of supported accommodation from Springboard Partnership, (recently introduced) will add to this portfolio. - The Sanctuary Scheme offer within Wigan has been undertaken for some victims, however it is not consistent across all services supporting DA victims. - 77% of DA victims who were placed in temporary accommodation were placed in B&B/hotels, which is not described as safe or relevant accommodation under the new section 4 duty.
+- There are two types of Safe accommodation available to DA victims in the Borough, Refuge, and dispersed accommodation.
+A new offer of supported accommodation from Springboard Partnership, recently introduced will add to this portfolio. - offer within Wigan has been undertaken for some victims however it is not consistent across all services supporting DA victims. - 77% of DA victims who were placed in temporary accommodation were placed in B&B/hotels, which is not described as safe or relevant accommodation under the new section 4 duty.